inasafe/inasafe-django/README.md

-# Welcome to the inasafe code base!
+# Welcome to the InaSAFE Web code base!

 [InaSAFE](http://insafe.org) is a contingency planning and preparedness tool for disasters.
 This django project provides various resources related to the